kiwix/kiwix-js-pwa/README.md

 ## Technical information

-This repository is for development of the Kiwix JS app for PWA, Electron, NWJS and Windows 10/11 Universal Windows Platform (UWP).
+This branch is for development of the WikiMed app for Electron, NWJS and Windows 10/11 Universal Windows Platform (UWP).
 The latest code is usually on the main branch, but this is used for active development and may be several commits ahead of releases.
 Installable and portable versions for Windows (XP/Vista/7/8/10/11) and Linux (32bit and 64bit) are available from [releases](https://github.com/kiwix/kiwix-js-pwa/releases/).
 Unstable [nightly builds](https://download.kiwix.org/nightly/) of the